- This event has passed.

-In this presentation, Dr. Sara Delano Moore will explore a variety of concrete virtual models for place value, including both concrete and ten frames, base ten blocks, and number lines.
-Join us to learn about the attributes of the models and their sequence in a developmental progression.
-There will be time to ask Sara your questions during this live, interactive session.
+In this presentation, Dr. Sara Delano Moore explores a variety of concrete and virtual models for place value, including both concrete and ten frames, base ten blocks, and number lines.
+Learn about the attributes of the models and their sequence in a developmental progression.

-Math educators, especially those teaching grades three through five, are invited to this webinar as well as math coordinators, math instructional leaders, math supervisors, and elementary school principals.
+Math educators, especially those teaching grades three through five, are invited to watch this edWebinar as well as math coordinators, math instructional leaders, math supervisors, and elementary school principals.

 About the Presenter

 Dr. Sara Delano Moore is an independent mathematics education consultant at SDM Learning.
 A fourth-generation educator, her work focuses on helping teachers and students understand mathematics as a coherent and connected discipline through the power of deep understanding and multiple representations for learning.
 Sara has worked as a classroom teacher of mathematics and science in the elementary and middle grades, a mathematics teacher educator, Director of the Center for Middle School Academic Achievement for the Commonwealth of Kentucky, and Director of Mathematics & Science at ETA hand2mind.
 Her journal articles appear in Mathematics Teaching in the Middle School, Teaching Children Mathematics, Science and Children, and Science Scope.
 Sara is a Corwin Mathematics consultant.